kaetzchen/github-wiki-training/README.md

 #### Example Code

 The code in this repository is just a simple "Hello World!"-Application which only has the purpose of not leaving the repository empty.

+#### Quick start

+1. Change some code
+2. use the provided mvnwrapper script with additional parameter test to find out if your code still compiles

 ### Prerequisites for the workshop